SasStu/PSHVTag/docs/PublicFunctions/Command-Set-VMTag.md

 ### -VM [Microsoft.HyperV.PowerShell.VirtualMachine[]]

 The VM object were you want to set the Tag.
-It accepts arrays as well as single strings.
+It accepts arrays as well as single objects.

 ### -Computername [string]